 As well as supporting all areas of curriculum delivery, the studio serves many purposes: robotics centre, STEM club, 3D design studio, architecture workshop (using our extensive LEGO Architecture sets), TV/green screen filming studio and theme park construction area, to name but a few in recent months.

-The electronic ˚LEGO really captivates children’s imagination and inspires them to take the first steps in programming as early as Pre-Prep, using picture blocks of ‘code’ on the iPads to create instructions that can be sent wirelessly to their robots.
+Children in Reception, Years 1 and 2 use their tutor time and their very own ®LEGO WeDo sets and iPads for Coding.
+This captivates children’s imagination and inspires them to take the first steps in programming using picture blocks of code on the iPads to create instructions that are sent wirelessly to their robots.

 Older children use the advanced Mindstorm robots (which are used as a resource in the first year of Engineering at Cambridge University) as well as learning RobotC text based programming language which is widely used in University robotics departments.
 Using a wide array of motors and sensors (including motion detectors, light sensors, gyroscopes and infrared), pupils are encouraged to find their own individual solutions to problems, working in a similar way to those designing robots and machines in industry.